fbm3334/WiFiSetupWizard_ESP32/README.md

 ![WiFiSetup library location in Sketch menu in Arduino IDE](https://github.com/fbm3334/WiFiSetupWizard_ESP32/blob/master/img/ArduinoLib_nonretina.png)

+### Using the wizard
+Please refer to [Usage.md](https://github.com/fbm3334/WiFiSetupWizard_ESP32/blob/master/Usage.md) for instructions on using the wizard.

 ## Future additions
 Some features that are missing and can be added in the future include:
  - [ ] ESP8266 support